OCA/stock-logistics-barcode/barcodes_generator_location/README.rst

 To use this module, you need to:

-* Go to a Picking form:
+* Go to a Stock Location form

 1 for manual generation
     * Set a Barcode Rule